cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 ignite scaffold packet candidate PlayerInfo:PlayerInfo --module leaderboard --no-message
 ```

-this time you use the `--no-message` flag because this chain is not going to send any player information to another chain.
+This time you use the `--no-message` flag because this chain is not going to send any player information to another chain.

-Implement the logic for packet receivment in the `x/leaderboard/keeper/candidate.go`:
+Implement the logic for the packet received in `x/leaderboard/keeper/candidate.go`:

 ```golang
 ...